 About Judge Harold Berger

-Judge Berger is a Senior Partner and Managing Principal of the firm and serves on its Executive Committee.
+Judge Berger is a Senior Partner Emeritus and Managing Principal Emeritus of the firm.

 Judge Berger has participated in many complex litigation matters, including the Exxon Valdez Oil Spill Litigation, C.A.
 No. A89-095, in which he served on the case management committee and as Co-Chair of the national discovery team.
 He also participated in the Three Mile Island Litigation, C.A.
 No. 79-0432 (M.D.
 Pa.), where he acted as liaison counsel, and in the nationwide school asbestos property damage class action, In re: Asbestos School Litigation, Master File No. 83-0268 (E.D.
 Pa.), where the firm served as co-lead counsel.

 He is past Chair of the Federal Bar Association’s National Committee on the Federal and State Judiciary and past President of the Federal Bar Association’s Eastern District Chapter.
 He is the author of numerous law review articles, has lectured extensively before bar associations and at universities, and has served as Chair of the International Conferences on Global Interdependence held at Princeton University.
 Judge Berger has served as Chair of the Aerospace Law Committees of the American, Federal and Inter-American Bar Associations and, in recognition of the importance and impact of his scholarly work, was elected to the International Academy of Astronautics in Paris.